Apply for a New Teacher License

 |Harding University||Memphis City -Shelby County Schools|

-An Apprentice Occupational Education License may be issued to individuals who meet requirements in the area of Health Science or Trade and Industry.
+An Apprentice Occupational Education License may be issued to individuals who have met requirements pursuant to State Board of Education policy, had content verification provided by the Tennessee Department of Education, Career and Technical Division and holds the required current/valid industry certification prior to entering Tennessee public schools.
 The license is only valid for three years of teaching in a Tennessee public or state accredited private school.

-Health Science educators must document three years of full-time successful employment within the past five years in a state-approved health care facility, such as a hospital, nursing home, rehab center, dental or medical office, home health, day surgery center.
-They must also have an associate degree or higher and hold current licensure or certification in an allied health occupation or current licensure as a registered nurse in Tennessee.
+Health Science educators must document one year of full-time successful employment within the past five years in a state-approved health care facility, such as a hospital, nursing home, rehab center, dental or medical office, home health, day surgery center.
+They must also have an associate degree or higher and hold current allied health or registered nurse license as issued by the respective state licensing board.

-Cosmetology educators must also hold current licensure to instruct in Tennessee as issued by the respective state licensing board in addition to the other requirements for Trade and Industry educators.
+Cosmetology educators must also hold current licensure to instruct in Tennessee as issued by the respective state licensing board in addition to the other requirements for an apprentice occupational license.

 Below is a listing of Occupational Education License endorsement areas (with code numbers in parentheses) currently available in Tennessee.